e7dud7e/DeepLearningND/README.md

 - Built a recurrent neural network to generate text that resembles tv scripts from the Simpsons TV show.

+## RNN for Sentiment Analysis
+- Built a recurrent neural network of multiple LSTM (long-short-term memory) cells.
+- Used an embedding layer to convert words to vectors.
+- Used GloVe (global vector of words) to set pre-trained word vectors in embedding layer.

 ## Seq2Seq RNN for language translation

 ![rnn translation][img_rnn_translate]